 A prize honoring Gilbert F. Kennedy, Class of 1891 and Williston trustee, for the best junior term paper.

-The Williston Theatre Prize is given to a member of the Williston Theatre who has unselfishly given time and energy in the service of the theater.
+The Williston Theatre Prize is given to a member of the Williston Theatre who has unselfishly given time and energy in the service of the Theatre.

-The Marquis F. Dickinson Prizes, honoring a member of the Class of 1858, former Trustee, and son-in-law of Samuel and Emily Williston, are awarded for each year’s best dramatic performances.
+The Marquis F. Dickinson Prizes, honoring a member of the Class of 1858, former Trustee, and son-in-law of Samuel and Emily Williston, are awarded for each year’s best male and female dramatic performances.
+Winning this year:

 The Howard G. Boardman Prizes honor the distinguished founder and director of The Williston Theatre for 40 years.
 “Boardy” also taught French and served as Alumni Secretary from 1921 to 1961.

-To an actor for outstanding performances in supporting roles in 2012-2013.
+To the male and female actors for outstanding performances in supporting roles in 2013-2014:

 To that member of the Williston Theatre who has demonstrated the greatest improvement as an actor during the course of a single year.

-The Chester Monroe Merrick ‘65 Memorial Prizes: awarded to those who have contributed in technical areas to the excellence of the Williston Theatre.
+The Chester Monroe Merrick ‘65 Memorial Prize is awarded to that student who has contributed in technical areas to the excellence of the Theatre at Williston:

 The Stella Mae Hepworth Memorial Prize is awarded to a senior who contributes significantly to the arts, particularly music.
 Mrs. Hepworth taught piano to four decades of Williston students beginning in the 1920s.